Wera Hobhouse: Parliamentary career

+Hobhouse has also been a key advocate for the Climate and Nature Bill, acting as a sponsor, co-sponsor, and campaigner for the legislation across multiple parliamentary sessions; working closely with the Zero Hour campaign, including leading a delegation to 10 Downing Street to promote the bill's "integrated approach to climate and nature crises".

 At the 2019 general election, Hobhouse was re-elected as MP for Bath with an increased vote share of 54.5% and an increased majority of 12,322.

 In February 2020, Hobhouse announced that she would stand in the 2020 Liberal Democrats leadership election, before withdrawing in June and endorsing Layla Moran.

 Hobhouse is a former member of the governing council of the Electoral Reform Society.
 She supports proportional representation for UK elections and claims that the coalition government's failure to secure electoral reform was its "biggest disappointment".

 Hobhouse supported abortion reform in Northern Ireland, and has supported a campaign to improve the treatment of eating disorders, including by leading a parliamentary debate on destigmatising them.
 In local politics, she launched a petition to fund a large police station for the city.

 In May 2021, alongside celebrities and other public figures, Hobhouse was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".

-Hobhouse introduced a Private Members' Bill, the Worker Protection (Amendment of Equality Act 2010) Bill, in the House of Commons to prevent sexual harassment in the workplace, which was thought would force a culture change in employment.
-The Bill was passed on 20 October 2023.
+Hobhouse introduced a private members' bill, the Worker Protection (Amendment of Equality Act 2010) Bill, in the Commons to prevent sexual harassment in the workplace, which was thought would force a culture change in employment.
+The Worker Protection (Amendment of Equality Act 2010) Act 2023 received Royal Assent on 26 October 2023.

-At the 2024 general election, Hobhouse was again re-elected, with a decreased vote share of 41.3% and a decreased majority of 11,218, but lost her place in the frontbench team.
-She is a member of the Energy Security and Net Zero Select Committee.
+At the 2024 general election, Hobhouse was again re-elected, with a decreased vote share of 41.3% and a decreased majority of 11,218.
+She ceased to be a member of the frontbench team having been appointed to the Speaker's Panel of chairs.
+She is also a member of the Energy Security and Net Zero Select Committee.

 Personal life

 Hobhouse has been married to the businessman William Hobhouse since 1989.
 They both cite the fall of the Berlin Wall as a pivotal moment in their lives, which they witnessed when they lived in Germany.
 They have four children, two sons and two daughters.
 She naturalised as a British citizen in 2007.

 Hobhouse is a Christian.
-Although her mother and grandmother identified as Christian, her great-grandfather was Jewish; which meant that her family was persecuted under the Nuremberg Laws.
-Hobhouse is fluent in English, German and French.
-She cites Barack Obama and William Wilberforce as her political idols.
+Although her mother and grandmother identified as Christian, her great-grandfather was Jewish, which meant that her family was persecuted under the Nuremberg Laws.
+Hobhouse is fluent in English, German, and French.
+She cites Barack Obama and William Wilberforce as her "political idols".

-In April 2025, on arriving in Hong Kong to visit her son and newborn grandson who are resident there, Hobhouse, who is a member of the Inter-Parliamentary Alliance on China, was refused entry to Hong Kong and was deported.
+In April 2025, on arriving in Hong Kong to visit her son and newborn grandson who are resident there, Hobhouse (who is a member of the Inter-Parliamentary Alliance on China) was refused entry to Hong Kong and was deported.